5 Reasons A Pre-Purchase Building Inspection Is Essential

 You May Be Buying More Than the House

 While your primary focus may be on the house itself, there are other structures that may pose safety issues as well.
-For instance, if the balcony off of the second story bedroom isn't constructed properly, it could collapse when someone is standing on it.
+For instance, if the balcony off the second-story bedroom isn't constructed properly, it could collapse when someone is standing on it.
 A shed or other structure outside of the home could also collapse or otherwise cause injury if there are problems with it.
 Therefore, it is important that you consider inspecting these and other secondary structures that may be on a property before your sale closes.

 It is important that you choose a licensed inspector to check the home before you purchase.
 In some parts of Australia, there are no regulatory requirements to be an inspector.
 Therefore, there is no way to know what you are paying for without doing research into the inspector ahead of time.
-While no one is perfect, the odds of getting a quality inspection improve drastically by used an inspector who is licensed.
+While no one is perfect, the odds of getting a quality inspection improve drastically by using an inspector who is licensed.

 Similar Articles

-Real Estate Agent
+Real Estate Market